juji-io/site/blog/how-can-you-turn-ai-like-chatgt-into-gold-in-enterprise.md

 For those who are unfamiliar with AI, they might be familiar with the history car making or personal computer making.

-## Notice
+## Note

-E﻿xtensions of this post appear in two articles on [VentureBeat](https://venturebeat.com/ai/how-chatgpt-can-help-your-business-make-more-money/) and [CXSCOOP](https://cxscoop.com/thought-leadership/how-to-harness-chatgpt-for-my-business-three-tech-must-haves/)
+Extensions of this post appear in two articles on [VentureBeat](https://venturebeat.com/ai/how-chatgpt-can-help-your-business-make-more-money/) and [CXSCOOP](https://cxscoop.com/thought-leadership/how-to-harness-chatgpt-for-my-business-three-tech-must-haves/)